-Cleaning old coffee stains from carpet
+How to get old coffee stains out of carpet

 Cleaning coffee with cream or milk?
 In case the coffee contained cream, you are dealing with a protein-based stain which makes the situation a little bit more complicated.
 Don’t worry!
 You can try using a pet stain remover.
 These products are enzymatic carpet cleaners that can break down the protein in the stain.
 However, be sure to rinse the affected area of the carpet before trying any of the following methods.